hpc-carpentry/hpc-python/_episodes/15-snakemake-python.md

 ```
 {: .output}

-In every case, the `print()` statement ran before any of the actual
+In every case, the `print` instruction ran before any of the actual
 pipeline code was run.
 What we can take away from this is that Snakemake excutes the entire Snakefile
 every time we run `snakemake` (regardless of if it's a dry run!).